chenzhivis/Bank-Telemarketing-Outcome-Prediction-and-Decision-Support/README.md

 (2) develop machine learning models that can help bank tellers to predict telemarketing campaign response from clients;

-(3) based on the results of various models, make suggestions to bank or bank tellers regarding how to use models.
+(3) based on the results of various models, make suggestions to bank managers or bank tellers regarding how to use models.

 ## Resources of data:
 The resource of data is from Kaggle.com